 Alaskan Malador Diet

-Alaskan Malador is an active breed requiring a proper diet with extra nutrients and proteins.
+Alaska Malador is an active breed that requires a proper diet with further nutrients and proteins.

-1. High-Quality Dog Food: Choose food with animal protein as a primary ingredient as it is of high quality.
-Do not over-feed and consult a veterinarian to suggest food according to their age, size, and weight.
+- High quality dog food: Choose food as a primary component with animal protein as of high quality.
+Do not consult and consult a veterinarian to suggest food according to your age, size and weight.

-3. Portion Control: Do not over-feed your pet.
-Split the meal into two portions.
-Give 2-3 cups of food per day to prevent obesity.
+3rd part control: Not feeding your pet.
+Divide the food into two parts.
+Provide 2-3 cups of food per day to prevent overweight.

-4. Fresh Water: Always provide fresh water for your dog, particularly after exercise.
+- Fresh water: Always give fresh water to your dog, especially after exercise.

-5. Avoid Table Scraps: Avoid feeding them leftovers or scraps as they might be toxic to their health.
-Table scraps such as chocolate and grapes can be unhealthy.
+- Avoid table hook: Avoid feeding them again or feeding body, as they may be toxic to their health.
+Table scrapes such as chocolate and grapes can be unhealthy.

 Is the Alaskan Malador Right for You?